Slayer95/aura-bot/FEATURES.md

 [Aura][1] has a revamped core, and has had features not only added, but also removed.

-# Technical changes:
-- Uses C++17
-- Has a Windows 64-bit build
-- Has an Ubuntu 24 CI build
-- Implements a command-line interface (CLI)
-- Implements integration with Windows Explorer
-- Higher modularization
-- Statically analyzed with clang-analyzer and cppcheck
-- Using aggressive optimizations
-- IPv6 supported
-- Unified commands system
-- Stricter chat queue system
-- Maps are more strictly parsed and sanitized
-- Loaded map metadata is cached
-- Supports various log levels
-- Docs automatically generated
-- Updated libraries: StormLib, SQLite, zlib
-- Boost is no longer required
-- MySQL is no longer required
-- Uses SQLite and a simpler database schema.

 # Setup:
 - Config is much more readable
 - Config keys have been renamed